Board of Directors

 Brian Noteboom, NE Regional Council of Carpenters

 Martha Robertson, Tompkins County Legislature

-Martha Robertson has been on the Legislature since 2002 and in 2017 she chairs the Planning, Development, and Environmental Quality Committee.
-She served as Chair of the Legislature and Chair of the Tompkins County Industrial Development Agency from 2010 – 2013.
+Martha Robertson has been on the Legislature since 2002 and in 2018 she is Chair of the Legislature.
+She previously served in that post, as well as Chair of the Tompkins County Industrial Development Agency, from 2010 – 2013.
 Martha is Chair of the Program Oversight Committee of the Community Housing Development Fund, a partnership among Tompkins County, the City of Ithaca and Cornell University, to respond to the affordable housing needs of the county’s residents.
 Before joining the Tompkins County Legislature, Martha was Director of the President’s Council of Cornell Women, in Alumni Affairs at Cornell University.

 Tom Schryver, Cornell University

 Tom is the Executive Director of Cornell’s Center for Regional Economic Advancement (CREA) and is a Visiting Lecturer at the Johnson Graduate School of Management.
 CREA’s programs include Rev: Ithaca Startup Works, the Southern Tier Startup Alliance, and support of Cornell’s regional economic advancement efforts.
 Tom leads the Upstate NY I-Corps Node, and is the lead instructor for Cornell Engineering’s Commercialization Fellows program.
 He serves on the teaching team for eLab, Cornell’s student business accelerator, and teaches entrepreneurship and business strategy at Cornell.